dnanexus-archive/parliament2/README.md

 ### Installing

 Download the files by running `git clone https://github.com/dnanexus/parliament2.git`.
-You will have to run `tar -czvf resources/` in the directory `parliament2` in order to build the Docker image.
+You will have to run `tar -czvf resources.tar.gz resources/` in the directory `parliament2` in order to build the Docker image.

 Then, run `docker build . -t parliament2` from within the `parliament2` directory created by GitHub.
 There should now be a Docker image named `parliament2` on your computer.